ioccc-src/winner/2005/vince/README.md

 ### Background

-I was annoyed after the last IOCCC because I slaved away on a clever text based game only to find all of the game winners used X11.
+I was annoyed after the last IOCCC because I slaved away on a clever text based game only to find all of the game entries used X11.
 X11 isn't standard C!

 So to one up them, I decided to use OpenGL.
 It's standard, and most Unix-like